 Many people are not aware that almost all real estate agents work as independent contractors for their brokerages and earn income only on a commission basis.
 A real estate commission is a fee a brokerage collects for helping a buyer purchase a property or a seller list and sell a property.
 All transactions run through the brokerage.
 A real estate agent will collect a portion of this overall commission depending on their agreement with the brokerage.

 The portion of the commission that goes to the real estate agent is often called the agent’s “split.”
-As agents become more experienced and have more past clients, they become more valuable to the brokerage and their splits usually increase.
+As an agent become more experienced and with more past clients, they become more valuable to the brokerage and their split usually increases.
 There is no good data on splits but Yoreevo believes the average split in NYC to be about 70%.

 Who pays a real estate agent's commission is where things get a little tricky.
 Technically, the seller pays the listing broker who pays the listing agent and as well as the buyer’s broker who then pays the buyer’s agent.If it sounds complicated, it is!